American Automotive Equipment

-American Automotive Equipment, also known as AAE, is a United States-based manufacturer, distributor, and seller of automotive service equipment.
-A privately held company, AAE is headquartered in Port Chester, New York.
+American Automotive Equipment, also known as AAE, is a United States–based manufacturer, distributor, and seller of automotive service equipment.
+AAE is a privately held company, headquartered in Port Chester, New York.

 History

 AAE was founded in 1969 as MZE, Inc. in the Northeastern United States as a distributor and service center for various manufacturers of automotive lifts and service equipment in the undercar sector.